Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 1. It was expected that much time would be needed for the mapping to GeoJSON if this mapping was not available.
 This was one of the reasons for using addresses, because for this theme, this work had already been done: https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/ads
 2. We need a centralized establishment of GeoJSON schema's for all the INSPIRE feature types, otherwise member states will all do this in their own way and we will never reach the goal of INSPIRE to be able to do cross boarder mapping.
-3. We could consider leaving out the empty fields, or use an option not to show them
+3. We could consider leaving out the empty fields, or use an option not to show them.

 #### RQ 6:bulk download for High5 PDOK